Shung1t3/csc208/ch.1/Chapter0Notes.md

 converse
 :  The converse is the reverse of the statements.

 The converse of p &#8594; Q id Q &#8594; P. This statement does not mean the same thing as the first statement. <mark>This also means that the converse could be true or false.
-Converses of implications should be considered case by case.</mark>
+Converses of implications should be considered case by case, seperately from the original statement.</mark>